simplehelm/charts/charts/postgresql/README.md

 This chart deploys PostgreSQL using the official [Docker Library PostgreSQL image](https://hub.docker.com/_/postgres).
 It provides a simple, secure PostgreSQL deployment with persistent storage.
 Currently it does not support read replicas but it may do in the future.

+Unlike the Bitnami chart it does not have the facility to create extra databases or users during initialisation, due to the complexity and security tradeoffs required.
+If there is sufficient demand we can add the ability to mount external volumes to `/docker-entrypoint-initdb.d/`.

+Please see the [documentation for the container image](https://github.com/docker-library/docs/blob/master/postgres/README.md) for additional environment variables you can provide to customise configuration and behaviour.

 ## Installation

 This chart is available as an OCI package from GitHub Container Registry.